tayyabtahir143/LetsEncrypt-with-apache/README.md

 First do a dry run to see if everything is configured correct:
     certbot certonly  --apache  --dry-run --preferred-challenges=http

+Now lets get the ssl certificate from stagging server.

 **60 unsuccessful certificate requests per hour are allowed from stagging server.**

 **5 unsuccessful certificate request per hour are allowed from production server.**